cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/contribute/tutorial/issues.md

   e.g. 3245)
 - Description of the problem written in a way that enables anyone to try and recreate it

-Your bug report may include:
+A bug report may include:

 - Screenshot(s) as some things are best explained visually
 - Save file (e.g. link to a dropbox upload)